Mahāsaṅghika Vinaya

 First Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Rāṣṭrā bhikkhunī’s younger sister, who had gone to another village when she got married, fell sick.
 She sent a message to summon Rāṣṭrā: “Come soon to see me, while I haven’t died yet, so we may see each other once more.”
 Then she immediately went to see her.
 While she was on the way and hadn’t arrived yet, the sister passed away.
 When she arrived, her sister’s husband said to Rāṣṭrā: “You sister has died.
 Who will do the household chores and look after the children?
 Please, Rāṣṭrā, manage the household for me in your sister’s place.”
 The bhikkhunī thought: “This man has said a bad thing.
 Maybe he’ll try to keep me by force.”
 Then she became fearful, and pretending to agree, she went outside.
 She directly returned to Sāvatthī and told the other bhikkhunīs: “How unexpected!
 Someone nearly destroyed my monastic life!”
 The bhikkhunīs asked: “What happened?”
 So she fully told them the matter.

 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she fully informed the World-honored One of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this, World-honored One.”
 The Buddha said: “Why did you walk alone on a road?